nephila/django-app-helper/docs/introduction.rst

 ############################
-How to use django CMS Helper
+How to use Django App Helper
 ############################

-We'll assume that you have an application for django CMS that you're working on.
+We'll assume that you have a Django application that you're working on.

-Once you have django CMS installed, it'll be available using ``djangocms-helper`` command.

 ``cd`` into the root directory of your application (that is, the outer directory containing its ``setup.py``).
-You need to be here to run the ``djangocms-helper`` command.
+You need to be here to run the ``django-app-helper`` command.

 =================================
-Running django CMS Helper command
+Running Django App Helper command
 =================================

 Try it::

-    djangocms-helper <myapp> test --cms  # change <myapp> to your application's actual name
+    helper <myapp> test --cms  # change <myapp> to your application's actual name

 It'll spawn its virtual project and run your tests in it.
 You should see some output along these lines (there may well be some other output before it gets to this stage)::